Need a helping hand with how to set up Google Workspace (formerly G Suite) for your website so that you can have a professional email address?

 - Set up email by adding MX records

-Step 1: Complete the G Suite account setup wizard
+Step 1: Complete the Google Workspace (G Suite) account setup wizard

-To get started, you’ll need to create your actual G Suite account.
+To get started, you’ll need to create your actual Google Workspace account.

 To do that, head here and click the big Get Started button: